xXAI-botXx/Project-Helper/README.md

 <br>
 <br>

-<p align="center">🟡 Welcome here, i'm there to help you out! 🟡</p>
+<p align="center">🟡 Welcome here, you are save here! 🟡</p>
 <br><br>

-<p align="center">In this repository you found helpful guides to specific topics of data science projects.
-Moreover I plan some projects as Issues.</p>
+<p align="center">In this repository you find helpful guides to specific topics of data science projects.
+So rest here and let help you.</p>

 <br><br>